cube-js/cube/docs/Cube.js-Backend/Multitenancy-Setup.md

 What if for application with ID 3 data is stored not in Postgres, but in MongoDB?

 We can instruct Cube.js to connect to MongoDB in that case, instead of Postgres.
-For that purpose we'll use `dbType` option to dynamically set database type.
-We also need to modify our `driverFactory` option.
+For that purpose we'll use [dbType](config#options-reference-db-type) option to dynamically set database type.
+We also need to modify our [driverFactory](config#options-reference-driver-factory) option.
+You should use [authInfo](config#request-context-auth-info) to determine tenant which requesting the data.

 **cube.js:**
 ```javascript